suesslin/luki.github.io/index.md

 <h1>Introduction</h1>

-<p>Hello, I'm "Lou" Elah SÜSSLIN <sub>(Neutral address, Pronouns: they/them)</sub>.
+<p>Hello, I'm Lou Elah SÜSSLIN <sub>(Neutral address, Pronouns: they/them)</sub>.
 Let me introduce myself through my academic and professional career thus far and a few further details about my persona.</p>

 <p>I have completed completed my B.Sc. degree in Computer Science (with Computational Linguistics as a minor) at Ludwig Maximilian University (or: University of Munich) in August of 2023.
 Since March 2024 I'm living in Vienna and study Data Science (M.Sc.) at Vienna University of Technology (or: TU Wien).